 Want to increase your response rates?

-If you give (by sharing, re-tweeting, ect) before you try and get (them to share your links) you will have a much higher response rate.
-Get on there radar, comment on their blog posts, start up conversations by email or on Twitter.
+If you give (by sharing, re-tweeting, etc) before you try and get (them to share your links) you will have a much higher response rate.
+Get on their radar, comment on their blog posts, start-up conversations by email or on Twitter.

 If you set aside a little time every day to devote to networking with top influencers then before long you won’t even have to ask them to share your content, they will start doing it themselves!